Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 ---

-# Summary (5 min)
+# Summary (3 min)

-- Try to write down the concise essence of the code in no more than three short sentences.
+- Try to write down the concise essence of the code in no more than two short sentences.

 ---

 # Discuss

-- What strategies were used to come to a summary?
+- Can the team agree on a combined summary?
-- Does the team agree?
+- What would you ask the original developer?

 ---